 Amendments to the 2006 school attendance regulations came into force on 1 September 2013.
 The amendments make it clear that a Headteacher may not grant any leave of absence during term-time unless there are exceptional circumstances.

-Requests for leave of absence should be made in writing to the Head of College/Principal at least one month in advance.
+Requests for leave of absence should be made in writing to the Headteacher at least one month in advance.
 A Leave of Absence request form is available to download here.
 Copies are also available to collect from Main Reception.

 Children who are taken out of college often never catch up on work they have missed.
 This affects test results and can be particularly harmful if your son/daughter is studying for examinations.
 Some children also find it very hard to renew or keep up friendships with their classmates.